Skip to main content

 For Chris and his family, the choice was clear.

-On October 9, 2025, he became the first person in the world to receive the new PFO closure device.
+On October 9, 2025, Chris became the first person in the world to receive the new PFO closure device.
 Tufts Medical Center was the first site to enroll a patient in this groundbreaking study, and Dr. Kimmelstiel completed the procedure successfully.

 Everything went smoothly.
 Chris went home the same day, walked a mile the next and has continued to feel great.
-Today, he’s training to run the 2026 Boston Marathon as part of Team Tufts MC.
+Today, he's preparing to run the 2026 Boston Marathon as part of Team Tufts MC.

 Explore comprehensive stroke care